WillRaphaelson/mindflayer/README.md

 | mpim:write | Start group direct messages with people |
 | users:read | View people in the workspace      |

-Install the application, and securely store the Bot User OAuth Access Token for use in the config file detailed below.
+Install the application, and securely store the Bot And User OAuth Access Token for use in the config file detailed below.

 ### Local